 Note: There is a difference between soy supplements in the form of tablets or capsules and soy protein products.
 Most soy supplements are made of concentrated soy isoflavones.
 These substances may help relieve symptoms of menopause.
 However, there is not enough evidence to support soy isoflavones for other health purposes, such as lowering cholesterol.

 People who are not allergic to soy do not have serious side effects from eating these foods.
 Mild side effects of consuming products with added soy protein isolate may include stomach aches, constipation, and diarrhea.

-In adults, 25 grams per day of soy protein may reduce the risk of heart disease.
+In adults, 25 grams per day of soy protein may reduce the risk for heart disease.

 Soy foods and soy-based infant formula are often used for children with dairy allergies.
 No studies have shown whether isolated soy protein or isoflavone supplements are useful or safe for this group.
 Therefore, isolated soy products are not recommended for children at this time.